-The call to action is a core component of marketing, sales, and any persuasion-based effort today.
+The call to action is a core component of marketing, sales, and any persuasion-based effort.

-In this way, we can see how theoretical principles play out in the real world, and how they can create effective experiences.
-Therefore, this post won’t cover a ton of theory, but rather will focus on the applied uses of that theory on CTAs.
+You can see how theoretical principles play out in the real world, and how they can create effective experiences.
+Therefore, this post will focus on how to apply theory for calls to action.

-A good CTA isn’t the only element you need to succeed online, but a good CTA will certainly improve your effectiveness.
-Let’s return quickly to the basics before we dive into any call to action examples…
+A good call to action isn’t the only element you need to succeed online, but a good one will certainly improve your effectiveness.
+Let’s return quickly to the basics before we dive into any call to action examples.

-In marketing, a call to action (also known as a “CTA”) refers to any message designed to prompt an immediate response or encourage an immediate sale.
-It really is as simple as it sounds: a call for someone to take action.
+In marketing, a call to action (CTA) is any message designed to prompt an immediate response or encourage an immediate sale.
+It’s as simple as it sounds: a call for someone to take action.

-In the most common online iteration, a CTA is a combination of words or phrases that seek to inspire action.
-In conversion optimization, a typical call to action example would like something like this:
+In the online world, a CTA is a combination of words or phrases that seek to inspire action (usually a button click).
+In conversion optimization, a typical call to action example would look something like this:

-While a CTA test often isn’t the largest possible area of impact for experimentation, tons of CTAs are so bad that you can pick up some easy wins in this area.
+While a call to action test isn’t always the most impactful area for experimentation, tons of CTAs are so bad that you can pick up some easy wins in this area.

 Additionally, no web element lives in isolation.
-A good CTA draws heavily upon the context of the page.
+A good CTA draws heavily on the context of the page.
 When you optimize other elements, your CTA may need tweaking as well.

-Sure enough, here’s a call to action example where the CTA itself isn’t really wrong, but the other page elements like the background image make it super hard to read or see:
+Sure enough, here’s a call-to-action example where the CTA itself isn’t really wrong, but the other page elements (like the background image) make it super hard to read:

 When you define a call to action, it seems fairly straightforward, but many people still mess up this simple element.